Y’all, can we have a conversation here? Do you use essential oils?

 Oh, and some peppermint oil because I experimented adding it to my Homemade Clay & Coconut Oil Toothpaste recipe.
 Other than that – I’m pretty much an essential oil newbie.

-On Monday, you had the chance to hear from the expert.
-Bre talked all about how to combat the cold & flu season naturally.
-She talked about a bunch of different natural methods.
+On Monday we talked all about how to combat the cold & flu season naturally with guest poster, Bre.
+She talked about a number of different natural methods for boosting our immunity.
 She especially talked up the essential oils and explained their awesome abilities to promote healing.
 (I was totally impressed.)

 I, on the other hand, came into it slightly cynical.
 I don’t know why – I mean, I believe in natural remedies, but this just seemed so… hokey to me.
 “Some nice-smelling oil in a little bottle is going to treat actual medical issues??”
 I wondered incredulously.
 Surely they can’t do much more than scent my homemade cleaners or make my bath smell nice?